deep230/Calculator/README.md

 # Calculator
-It is a calculator app that performs basic math operations that is develop using HTML, CSS , JS .
+It is a calculator app that performs basic mathematical operations that is develop using HTML, CSS , JS .